 - Reduces wind erosion of soil

-While most cities don’t have a lot of soil sitting around, the soil that does is important.
+While most cities don’t have a lot of soil sitting around, the soil is still important.
 When trees are planted, there is a decreased risk of soil erosion during cold or rainy months.
 The water that pools on the ground is quickly absorbed into the root system and put to use.
 We all know how water pools all over cities, so even a slight reduction is helpful.

 Studies have even shown that trees take the brunt of the damage from winds, so the soil doesn’t get blown around the city (another benefit for us).